teor2345/walking-onions-wip/specs/03-voting-and-authorities.md

 Kinds of voting rule: low-mode, high-mode, median.

-"A foo is present if at least half of authorities vote on foo and specify the same voting rule for it.
+xx "A foo is present if at least half of authorities vote on foo and specify the same voting rule for it.
 The value of the foo is determined by that voting rule."

+xx In endive need to vote on what the snips contents are, what the adjunct data are, how each index works.  because of eliding, only need to have rules for one data element per relay.  but if a new data item is added in, what happens? does that get included or excluded? let's say majority in both cases decide.

+xx let's say that consensus method 100 is the first one for walking onions

 ## Deriving older vote formats.